bmedicke/power_of_2_decode/readme.md

 ### link

-Create a symlink pointing to the binary in `/usr/local/bin`.
+Create a symlink pointing to the binary.
+Default target is `/usr/local/bin`.

 ### watch